docker/docs/content/manuals/billing/cycle.md

 - /billing/cycle/
 ---

-You can pay for a Pro or Team subscription plan on a monthly or yearly billing cycle.
+You can pay for a subscription plan on a monthly or yearly billing cycle.
 You select your preferred billing cycle when you buy your subscription.

+> [!NOTE]
+>
+> Business plan is available only on yearly billing cycle.

 If you have a monthly billing cycle, you can choose to switch to an annual billing cycle.